iturdikulov/notes/My_awesome_software_list.md

 Check also [[My_shell_scripts|my scripts]] and [[Hidden_file_and_hidden_directory_dotfiles|dotfiles]].

 TODO: restructure, instead more_info, use linking to notes!
+Merge with similar notes.

 Table Of Contents: